wietsevenema/adk-workshop/.generation/RULES.md

 *   **Active:** The server **processes** the user's request.

 ## Challenge Structure
-Each challenge should be formatted as follows to ensure consistency across all levels.
-Each challenge is in its own file, in the appropriate level directory.
+Each challenge should be formatted as follows to ensure consistency across all modules.
+Each challenge is in its own file, in the appropriate module directory.

 Start with a level-1 Markdown heading: `# Challenge: [Your Challenge Title]`.
 Use the four level-2 headings (`Concept`, `Task`, `Outcome`, `Question`) to structure the content.